 - BPA-free with no plastic smell or taste

-- Wide mouth makes it easy to throw ice in and to clean
+- A wide mouth makes it easy to throw ice in and clean

 - The measuring lines on the side wore off quite quickly